stephenjohnlimb/boot/K8s.md

 docker tag nginx:1.22 172.19.167.170:32000/nginx:1.22
 ```

-You may be thinking why use that IP address in there and what's it for.
+You may be thinking why use that IP address in there and what's it for?
 We need either a hostname (microk8s-vm.mshome.net in Windows) or the actual IP address or how to connect to
 that registry.
 Tag the image in our local repo (because we plan to push that image out to that host later).